 After finishing the installation process, there are two different ways of using the chipwhisperer software.
 You will most likely be using a Jupyter server to run a Jupyter notebook inside of your browser.
-This will make following the tutorials easier.

 Recommended reading for using Jupyter notebooks:

 Here is a quick start guide based on you having finished the installation of chipwhisperer.
 It only covers steps unique to our chipwhisperer/Jupyter installation.

 If you’ve installed via the VirtualBox VM image:

 Open VirtualBox and start the virtual machine

 Connect to localhost:8888 in your browser